-Evidence from crosslinguistic and cross-dialect phonetics indicates that while phonological features may suggest the types of phonetic target employed for a given segment, the features do not fully determine the realization of those targets.
-Any given feature value says little about the precise location, articulation, or acoustic form of the corresponding phonetic targets: this is instead determined by the phonetic system, which can vary across languages and dialects.
-Furthermore, as discussed below, speakers have some degree of choice in the targets for the purpose of conveying social or idiosyncratic factors, which could theoretically give rise to fully independent realizations of [s], [z], [\int], and [3].
+Evidence from cross-linguistic and cross-dialect phonetics indicates that while phonological features may suggest the types of phonetic target employed for a given segment, the features do not fully determine the realization of those targets.
+Any given feature value says little of the precise location, articulation, or acoustic form of the corresponding phonetic targets: this is instead determined by the phonetic system, which can vary across languages and dialects.
+Furthermore, as discussed below, speakers have some degree of choice in the targets for the purpose of conveying social or idiosyncratic factors, which could theoretically give rise to wholly independent realizations of [s], [z], [ʃ] and [ʒ].
 In contrast, distinctive features could reasonably constrain the specification of phonetic targets, but how and to what degree?